MiEdCaLe/MiEdCaLe/README.md

 Mechatronics Engineer, amateur game developer artist, and CAD designer.
+Traditional and digital artist, guitar player.

 Languages:
 - C++, x86 and x86_64 ASM,Python, MATLAB

 Web:
 - HTML, CSS, Javascript

-- traditional and digital artist, guitar player.

 <!---
 MiEdCaLe/MiEdCaLe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.